johnston9/MS3-Shot-Caller/README.md

 #### Forking the GitHub Repository

-By forking we make a copy of the GitHub Repository.
+By forking we make a copy of the GitHub Repository in our Github account.

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/johnston9/MS3-Shot-Caller)
 2. At the top of the Repository just above the "Settings" button on the menu, click the "Fork" Button.